Nordic Master in Environmental Engineering

 eNviro5Tech studies are split between two universities within the consortium in accordance with each study track.
 As a student, you will transfer from one university to the other after your first year – for example, if you are accepted to study on the Water Resources Management track, you will spend your first year at Aalto University and the second year at DTU, or vice versa.
 For further details on each study track, visit the eNviro5Tech website using the links in the table below.

 Admissions for eNviro5Tech are processed by DTU.
 Applications to the programme must be submitted through the DTU admission system.
+NEW DEADLINE 1ST MARCH 2018!

 In order to apply for the Nordic Master Programme in Environmental Engineering, you must fulfil a number of requirements.
 These requirements apply to all applicants for the programme, regardless of which university you apply for.